Home » Read & Learn » WordPress » WordPress How To: SEO Permalinks (Before or After Launch)

 /%postname%/

-The above structure will instruct WordPress to use the title of your post as the URL instead of the funky characters, numbers, or other date-related options.
+The above structure instructs WordPress to use the title of your post as the URL instead of funky characters, numbers, or other date-related options.

 For example, your Permalink would then be: